 The Bank's lead regulator, Bank Negara Malaysia ('BNM') sets and monitors capital requirements for the Bank.
-With effect from 1 January 2013, the total capital and capital adequacy ratios have been computed based on the Standardised Approach in accordance with the revised Capital Adequacy Framework for Islamic Banks (Capital Components).
-Please refer to Note 34 of the financial statements for the Bank's regulatory capital position under Basel III at the reporting date.
+The Bank adopts the Basel II Standardised approach for credit and Market Risk in its trading portfolios, and the Basic indicator Approach for Operational Risk.
+Please refer to Note 36 of the financial statements for the Bank's regulatory capital position under Basel II at the reporting date.